 I love it when I find a drugstore foundation that matches my skintone almost perfectly, a rare occassion.
 I must admit though that I’ve been having some good luck lately.
 Over the last year or so since I tried liquid foundation I generally wear liquids everyday and barely use my powders.
 Since my skin has been doing really great lately (knock on wood), I would like to make an effort to wear liquid foundation with a lighter coverage, or just a tinted moisturizer or concealer with a face powder on most days.
 I don’t really need full coverage foundation unless I’m going out so I want to let my skin breathe more.

-The Milani Multitasker Face Powder is a a matte face powder with light to medium coverage, and can be built up without giving you “cake face.”
+The Milani Multitasker Face Powder is a a matte face powder with light to medium coverage, that can be built up without giving you cake face.
 It can be used to set your liquid foundation, to control oil and shine, or used alone over a concealer or tinted moisturizer for a natural looking coverage.
 For reference I am generally a NW45 in MAC and a Cappuccino in Revlon PhotoReady Foundation.
 The Milani Multitasker Face Powder in Chestnut is almost a perfect match for me.

 Left: heavily swatched, Right: slightly blended

 Chestnut is a deep brown with slight red undertones.
 In fact, it is almost a dupe of my MAC Studio Fix Powder Plus Foundation in NW45 which used to be my holy grail until I fell in love with my liquid foundations.
 The two powders are very similar but the Milani Multitasker leans more red and is a tad bit deeper.

 Right: MAC Studio Fix Powder Plus Foundation NW45